eshsrobotics/towbot/README.md

    ``` shell
    make
    ```
+#### How to use the `calibrate` utility
+In addition to the other programs built by this project, you will find an OpenCV utility called `bin/calibrate`.
+Its purpose is to analyze special **pattern images** taken from a camera, deduce the critical parameters needed to undo the camera's lens distortion, and write these parameters to an output file.
+It can take its image data from a live camera feed, a recorded video file, or a series of photograph snapshots, depending on what its input XML file specifies.

+The `calibrate` program requires X (*which is somewhat nonsensical, given that X is only used to display intermediate image data--we may change this later*).
+On Cygwin, you must install the `xorg-server` and `dbus` packages.

+To see how `calibrate` works in practice, try one of these commands:

+     bin/calibrate.exe samples/calibration/with-images/settings.xml

+The program will wait for keyboard input on the X display--just hit `space` or `enter`.
+In the end, it will generate a file called `out_camera_data.xml` containing the calibration parameters.

 ### Python build instructions
 1. Install this project's local Python dependency packages as follows: pip3 install --user -r requirements.txt